 Though other actors were considered, there really was nobody else in the running for the role of Fred Flintstone.
-Steven Spielberg had worked with John Goodman before and had already noticed the actors striking resemblance to Fred Flintstone.
+Steven Spielberg had worked with John Goodman earlier and had already noticed the actors striking resemblance to Fred Flintstone.
 He actually told Goodman then and there that he (Goodman) was 'going to play Fred' for him.

 When Fred first arrives home from the quarry and sits in his recliner, he picks up a newspaper while talking to Wilma.
 The headline on the paper says "Pterodactyl Crashes into Andes, Eats Rugby Team to Survive".
-This is a reference to Uurguayan Air Force Flight 71 that crashed into the Andes mountains on October 13, 1972 while flying a rugby team to a match.
+This is a reference to Uurguayan Air Force Flight 71 that crashed into the Andes mountains on Friday, October 13th, 1972, while flying a rugby team to a match.
 They were trapped on the mountain for 72 days, during which time some of the survivors were forced to eat the remains of some of their deceased comrades in order to survive.

 The Jim Henson Creature Shop only had 12 weeks to create and deliver more than 20 creatures for this production.
 Project Supervisor Verner Gresty concentrated on creating the 6000 pound brontosaurus used in the opening sequence.
 Other creatures included a pair of giant lobster lawnmowers designed and built by Chris Fitzgeraldand Jamie Jackson-Moore and the Dictabird built by Jez Harris and Richard Gregory.

 The restaurant in which Barney is working as a busboy is called The Cavern on the Green, a reference to The Tavern on the Green in Manhattan's Central Park.
 The Tavern on the Green is where Louis Tully, also played by Rick Moranis, is attacked and possessed by the Terror Dog form of Vinz Clortho (The Keymaster) in Ghostbusters (1984).